kimfucious/RTL-Kitchen-Sink/README.md

 ### React Router

-Another this this allows you to do is test Navigation.
+Another thing this allows you to do is test Navigation.
 For example:

 ```js
 test("renders Another page", () => {